 There are several ranges of Symmetry hardware available.
+For example:

-The most recent is the M2150 range, which supports up to 16 readers controlled by a single node.
+- EN-2DBC The EN-2DBC is a Power-over-Ethernet+ (PoE+) Edge Network device that contains an integrated database unit and two-door controller in the same unit. - M2150 This provides a wide range of hardware options.
+M2150 supports up to 16 readers controlled by a single node.
 The system can be easily expanded by connecting additional nodes, either directly to the network, or from a node that is already connected to the network.
-In the latter case, no addition IP addresses are required for the additional nodes.
-Symmetry also supports connection of nodes using a serial links to client PCs.

-For further information about node types and hardware configurations, please refer to the M2150 Design Guide.
+For further information about M2150 node types and hardware configurations, please refer to the M2150 Design Guide. - SR-Series[TM] Symmetry SR-Series nodes are replacements for existing microcontrollers (micros) manufactured by Casi-Rusco[®], General Electric[®] or UTC Climate, Controls and Security.